 The course has four sections:

-If you are just starting out as a grant writer, you're in need of practical guidance.
-Dr. Kapp's course delivers, answering questions such as Where do I look for grant money?
+If you're just starting out as a grant writer, you need practical guidance.
+Dr. Kapp's course delivers, answering questions such as, Where do I look for grant money?
 What can I expect during the grant writing process? and What problem areas do I need to be aware of?